 § 7.6.1.2 Costs for insurance through a captive insurer owned or controlled by the Construction Manager, with the Owner’s prior approval.

-§ 7.6.2 Sales, use, or similar taxes, imposed by a governmental authority, that are related to the Work and for which the Construction Manager is liable.
+§ 7.6.2 Intentionally omitted.

 § 7.6.3 Fees and assessments for the building permit, and for other permits, licenses, and inspections, for which the Construction Manager is required by the Contract Documents to pay.